Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

-8th script is made to move the file betty from /tmp/ to /tmp/my_first_directory 9th script is made to delete the file betty which is in /tmp/my_first_directory 10th script is made to delete the directory my_first_dirextory that is located at tmp directory
+8th script is made to move the file betty from /tmp/ to /tmp/my_first_directory 9th script is made to delete the file betty which is in /tmp/my_first_directory 10th script is made to delete the directory my_first_dirextory that is located at tmp directory 11th script is made to change the working directory to the previous one